ASA107 Course Materials

 Here is how I conduct the four-day course:

 Day #4 (exam day) is for final review of key topics, answering of last minute questions, and for the ASA107 written exam.
 I have found that student take from three to six hours to complete the exam, and instructors should plan the timing of this day to allow students adequate time to complete the exam.
 After grading the exams, instructors should critique each student on the results of the exam, whether this is done on the same day or at a later time.

-The exam lists the correct GMT times needed for the five sight reduction calculations in the exam.
-It provides shot times as Eastern Daylight Time and students need to convert these to GMT for the sight reduction calculations.
-If they make an error when converting EDT to GMT, they will be unable to complete the remainder of the exam.
+Note that the exam lists the celestial shot times in EDT and corrected GMT for the five sight reduction calculations in the exam.
+Students should convert the EDT times to GMT to illustrate that they know how to do this, but if they make an error when converting EDT to GMT, they will be unable to correctly complete the remainder of the exam.
 So, I have found it desirable to give them the GMT times, and instruct them use these GMT times for their sight reduction calculations even if they are unable to successfully convert EDT to these GMT times.
 Schools and students need to understand this up front.

 welcome and encourage instructor feedback, comments and suggestions on

 any aspect of this program in the interest of improving and making it more useful to both students and instructors.